Skip to content

 Storage Backends

-The current repository has one concrete backend: SQLite.
+The current repository has two concrete first-party backends:

 Current Backend Responsibilities